Words that rhyme with Fact

 He left me the fact; I gave him the act back.

-Between fact and bagged the family rhyme does its quiet work.
+Between fact and dragged the family rhyme does its quiet work.

 Fact at the verse, acts at the line that follows it.

-Track the vowel from fact to aft and you have the chorus.
+Track the vowel from fact to aunt and you have the chorus.

-Listen for the consonant under fact and you'll hear it again under ached.
+Listen for the consonant under fact and you'll hear it again under baked.

 Why fact rhymes the way it does

-Pull fact apart phonetically and you get a one-syllable word with a low-front /æ/ (/æ/) as the rhyme-bearing vowel; the close closes on a hard stop.
-In our 54,000-word dictionary the perfect-rhyme pool returns 45 matches, family rhymes 14, additive and subtractive together 94, assonance 6,558, and consonance 291.
-The mix gives you options across the board.
-Strict rhymes for the structural beats, family or assonance for the interior lines.
+Pull fact apart phonetically and you get a one-syllable word with a low-front /รฆ/ (/รฆ/) as the rhyme-bearing vowel; the close closes on a hard stop.
+In our 54,000-word dictionary the perfect-rhyme pool returns 60 matches, family rhymes 15, additive and subtractive together 206, assonance 9,546, and consonance 210.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 What matters when you're writing: the ear forgives slants in service of meaning.
 If the strict rhyme is the predictable word, the assonance match will usually hit harder.
 Fact is a word where the slant choice almost always reads as more thoughtful than the obvious end-rhyme.

 More songwriting tools